Flea Bites vs Bed Bug Bites: Difference and Comparison

 2. Flea bites are found on the lower part of the body, while bed bug bites can appear anywhere.

-3. Flea bites are small and red with a halo around the center, while bed bug bites are often larger and more swollen.
+3. Flea bites are small and red with a halo around the center, while bed bug bites are larger and more swollen.

 Flea Bites vs Bed Bug Bites